devbisme/kicad-3rd-party-tools/README.md

 - [KiCad-Db-Library](https://github.com/Projektanker/kicad-db-lib) - Inspired by Altium, KiCad-Db-Lib creates one or more KiCad Symbol Libraries with atomic parts based on your database.
 Create and maintain a database for your electric components, symbol reference, footprint reference, value, reference (R, L, C, etc.), description, datasheet, keywords and your custom fields (manufacturer, order codes etc.) inside of KiCadDbLib.
 Created with Angular and Electron KiCad-Db-Lib can be used on Windows, Linux and MacOS.

+- [KiCad CSV Symbol Libraries](https://github.com/eeintech/kicad-database-utils-csv) - Manage KiCad symbol library files using CSV format.
+The purpose of this tool is to translate back and forth symbol library data (stored in “.lib” and “.dcm” files) into the CSV format.

 ### BOM Tools

 - [KiCost](https://xesscorp.github.io/KiCost) - A utility that generates a